Mwangi-ke/ETIMS_scrapper/README.md

 ## 🚀 How to Run
 Clone the repo:

-bash
-Copy
-Edit
 git clone https://github.com/Mwangi-ke/kra-invoice-scraper.git
 cd kra-invoice-scraper

 Install dependencies:

-bash
-Copy
-Edit
-pip install selenium python-dotenv
+pip install selenium python-dote

 Create a .env file with your credentials:

-ini
-Copy
-Edit
 KRA_USERNAME=your_username
 KRA_PASSWORD=your_password

 Run the script:

-bash
-Copy
-Edit
 python scraper.py